nag9s/Ethereum-Notes/metamask.md

-For instance, take example of standard Ethereum Wallet  \( available from ethereum site\)
+For instance, take example of standard Ethereum Wallet  \( available from ethereum site\).
+Ethereum wallet launches goeth client to connect to ethereum network.
+Same way, any dapp you write needs a node to connect to the ethereum network.